 Sanctions: What It Really Means

-The term sanctions have been heard by many across the globe especially in news these days, yet what does it really mean and how are they imposed?
+The term sanctions have been heard by many across the globe, especially in the news these days, yet what does it really mean, and how are they imposed?
 As defined in Oxford Bibliographies, Sanctions are “deliberate, government-inspired withdrawal or threat of withdrawal of customary trade or financial relations.”
 Economically related sanctions include different forms of financial transaction restrictions, tariffs, and trade barriers.

-The imposition of economic sanctions has various political, diplomatic, and even national security implications.
-In accordance with Article 41 of the United Nations Charter, sanctions measures include a broad range of enforcement options that do not involve the use of armed force.
-In theory, sanctions are intended and imposed in order to settle peace globally; however, in practice, it is mixed with the political issues of some countries that may have with each other!
+The imposition of economic restrictions has various political, diplomatic, and even national security implications.
+Under Article 41 of the United Nations Charter, sanctions measures include a broad range of enforcement options that do not involve the use of armed force.
+In theory, these restrictions are intended and imposed in order to settle peace globally; however, in practice, it is mixed with the political issues of some countries that may have with each other!

-Under the sanctions of the Security Council, there are comprehensive economic and trade sanctions that include more targeted measures such as arms embargoes, travel bans, and financial or commodity restrictions.
-On the one hand, EU sanctions normally restrict economic relations between the European Union and the targeted country that is undergoing those specific sanctions.
-On the other hand, the stated sanctions may entail asset freezes and visa bans for certain individuals.
+Under the limitations of the Security Council, there are comprehensive economic and trade prohibitions that include more targeted measures such as arms embargoes, travel bans, and financial or commodity restrictions.
+On the one hand, the EU limitations normally restrict economic relations between the European Union and the targeted country that is undergoing those specific restrictions.
+On the other hand, the stated prohibitions may entail asset freezes and visa bans for certain individuals.

-For getting to know more about sanctions effect on economy, read:
+For getting to know more about sanctions’ effect on the economy, read: